Shopify Xero Integration: How to Set it Up

 It could swamp Xero

-When using accounting software like Xero, you should be aware that if it’s inundated with information, it will become slow and hard to use.
+When using accounting software for Shopify like Xero, you should be aware that if it’s inundated with information, it will become slow and hard to use.
 This can be a big problem when using data-syncing apps as they are designed to move data and they don’t necessarily know what data you need, which means they can end up transferring all of it.
 In worst case scenarios, your Xero account may become so unusable that you may need to start fresh.

 It sends more data than needed and doesn’t interpret it